Vivais/Meteor-userList/README.md

 - start meteor server
 C:\yourApps\userList>meteor run
 - refresh the browse page with F5 key (or wait)
-- If no errors now you have a standard app with login based on email and password.
-For now don't create users please

 # overwrite the files
 - client/main.js